zenstruck/foundry/README.md

 ### Instantiation

-By default, objects are instantiated in the normal fashion, but using the object's constructor.
+By default, objects are instantiated in the normal fashion, by using the object's constructor.
 Attributes that match constructor arguments are used.
 Remaining attributes are set to the object using Symfony's [PropertyAccess](https://symfony.com/doc/current/components/property_access.html) component (setters/public properties).
 Any extra attributes cause an exception to be thrown.